Leonardo-Boss/suckless-site/dwm.suckless.org/patches/moveplace/index.md

 MOD+

 	qwe
 	asd
 	zxc

-with 's' being the center.
+with `s` being the center.

 ## Download